NyawiraWachira/Insta-Clone/README.md

 ## Description

-Instagram-Clone is a Django application that enables users to view images on the home page and click on each one of them to view the image details.
+Instagram-Clone is a Django application that replicates a few features of Instagram web application.
+It enables users to view posts on the home page and click on each one of them to view the post details, like the post and comment on the post.
+Users can also create posts, write captions and hashtags on them.
-The application has a navbar that displays image locations and categories where users click to view all images associated with the specific categories and locations.
-The application also allows users to search for images through a search form where users have to input any of the names associated with a particular image category.
-Basically, AppGalleria is an application that displays a gallery of images and where details of each images are displayed on clicking the image.
+The application has a user profile page that displays user details including the profile picture, username, login user email and the bio, which users can edit to their preference user.
+Instagram-Clone also has an authentication system which allows users to sign up and login to access features of the application.

 ## Installation Requirements
 * Python version 3